mmaelzer/ShopifyInventoryTool/README.md

 Importing from images is really the primary utility of SIT.
 In our case, we went from hours to generate a hundred or so products down to just a handful of minutes using the import from images functionality of SIT.

-The idea behind is generating a `products.csv` file from images is that the image files themselves contain useful information in addition to a `details.txt` file that lives in the folders with the product images.
+SIT takes two sets of data into account when generating a Shopify `products.csv` file.
+The first piece of data is the images' filenames themselves which should contain useful information.
+The second piece of data is a `details.txt` file that lives in subfolders with associated images.

 ### Details.txt